rio/opentracing-talk/PITCHME.md

 ## Logs

 - Just like tags  |
-- Have a timestamp attached |
+- But timestamped |

 Note:
 logs